Skip to main content

 The Growth Ceiling

-Here's the part that really got me.
+Here's the part that really matters.

 If your quoting process doesn't scale, your business doesn't scale.

-If your quoting process doesn't scale, your business doesn't scale.
 It doesn't matter how fast your sewers are or how beautiful your work is.
 The funnel starts with the quote, and if that funnel is one person with a spreadsheet, you've capped your growth at whatever that person can produce in the hours they're not sleeping.

 So What's It Actually Worth?

-Let's add it up.
+Add it up.
 For a mid-size workroom doing around 15 quotes a week:

-- Time cost: ~$31,000/year
+• Time cost: ~$31,000/year

-- Error cost: ~$18,000/year (conservatively)
+• Error cost: ~$18,000/year (conservatively)

-- Lost bids: ~$60,000/year (even at just 2 per month)
+• Lost bids: ~$60,000/year (even at just 2 per month)

-- Growth ceiling: incalculable, but real
+• Growth ceiling: incalculable, but real

 That's north of $100,000 a year in direct and indirect costs.
-For a workroom doing maybe $400,000-$600,000 in annual revenue, that's not a rounding error.
-That's the difference between a business that's surviving and one that's thriving.
+For a workroom doing $400,000–$600,000 in annual revenue, that's not a rounding error.
+That's the difference between surviving and thriving.

-Purpose-built quoting software (not Pleat specifically, any real quoting tool built for this industry) typically costs $100-300/month.
+Purpose-built quoting software — not Pleat specifically, any real quoting tool built for this industry — typically costs $100–300/month.
 Call it $3,600/year on the high end.

 You don't need a finance degree to see that math.

+Sit with that number for a minute, then look at your quoting process with fresh eyes.
 You might not like what you find.
 But at least you'll see it clearly.